 Hotels in Merida

-Merida has no shortage of places to stay (our next post will fill you in on two of the very, very best: Rosas y Chocolate and Hacienda Xcanatun), but a standout is Luz en Yucatan which offers “amusing accommodations” (a range of spotless, great-value stylish rooms and apartments) in a big converted home in the downtown area.
+If you’re on tighter budget, we suggest Luz en Yucatan which offers “amusing accommodations” (a range of spotless, great-value, stylish rooms and apartments) in a big converted home in the downtown area.

 The Luz en Yucata hotel web site is amusing as well.
 We look at a LOT of hotel web sites and we can honestly say we’ve never been as entertained by the cleverness of a hotel web site as much as we were when we stumbled upon the Luz en Yucatan site.